fvaleri/strimzi-debugging/sessions/008/README.md

-## Avoid running out of disk space with the Strimzi quota plugin
+## Avoiding Disk Space Exhaustion with the Strimzi Quota Plugin

 > [!WARNING]
-> Don't use Minikube, as it uses hostpath volumes that do not enforce storage capacity.
+> Don't use Minikube for this session, as it uses hostPath volumes that don't enforce storage capacity limits.

-For the sake of this example, we deploy the Kafka cluster reducing the volume size.
+For demonstration purposes, deploy the Kafka cluster with reduced volume size.

 ```sh
 $ sed -E 's/size: .*/size: "1Gi"/g' sessions/001/install.yaml | kubectl create -f -